sakundi/sakundi-docs/docs/docs/user-section/welcome-to-sakundi.md

 ## Introduction:

-Sakundi is an organization that conducts research in security and privacy.
-Sakundi's mission is to ensure the security and privacy of technology users by developing intuitive solutions based on scientific research.
-Our team is composed of experts in cybersecurity, AI, blockchain, fintech ecosystems, and DeFi.
+Sakundi is an organization that performs research and development related to cybersecurity and privacy.
+Sakundi's aims to ensure the security and privacy of technology users by developing intuitive solutions based on scientific research.

 ## Our Mission: